n-milutinovic-levi9-com/GildedRose-Refactoring-Kata/scala/REFACTORING.md

 A client of the system will be able to register and unregister their custom converters.
 Those converters, just like matchers, can utilize RegEx to accept additional parameters in the name.

+### Full extensibility

+Looks like we need to be able to unregister a converter.
+That will require some changes under the hood.
+The public API of the `ConverterRegistry` will remain the same.